jspanther/Angular-Chrome-Extension/README.md

 * <strong>Stats</strong>            // You can check the daily statistics graph of your extension with some cool filters.
 * <strong>Ratings</strong>          // You can check Ratings over time of your extension in this section.

+After, completing all of the above mentioned steps, save all the steps in <strong>Draft</strong> and lets jump to the next step.

 ### Step 11 (Publish Extension)
-After, completing all of the above mentioned steps, save all the steps in Draft and click on <strong>Publish</strong>.
+Final Step: Click on <strong>Publish</strong>
+<strong>Voila!!!
+Your Chrome Extension Published Successfully<strong> :tada:
-Now, Chrome Web store will review your package once and after a couple of minutes, you will be able to check your extension on "Chrome Extension Web Store".
+Now, Chrome Web store will review your package once and after a couple of minutes, you will be able to check your extension on "Chrome Extension Web Store" and anybody from Worldwide can add your Chrome Extension from here.

-<strong>Voila, All done :D</strong>

 ## JSPanther's Chrome Extension on Google WEB Store